RiskWi$e Project – Theme 2 Managing Phosphorus in the Farming System (Enterprise Agronomic Decisions)

 Theme 2: Phosphorus savings in Farming Systems – what risk?

-As growers have gradually accumulated P in their soils to above the critical range, they want to know where budget forecasts show low or negative profit outcomes, can they reduce P inputs without impacting profits in the year of implementation and in subsequent years.
+As growers have gradually accumulated P in their soils to above the critical range, they wanted to know where budget forecasts show low or negative profit outcomes, can they reduce P inputs without impacting profits in the year of implementation and in subsequent years.

 - if short term input cost savings can be achieved with little or no risk to profit outcomes and

-- if more flexible P input arrangements produce similar results to the set input arrangements.
+- if more flexible P input arrangements produce similar results to the set input arrangements